annptrcsxia/annptrcsxia/README.md

 ## Hi there 👋

+Currently a student of STI College
+💻 Major in Computer Science and Technology.

 Aspiring **UI/UX Designer** & **Front-End Developer** focused on creating intuitive, user-friendly digital experiences.

 ### 🌱 Learning